paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/participation.md

 In case a block was disputed successfully, and is now deemed invalid.

 1. Query `ChainApiMessage::Descendants` for all descendants of the disputed `Hash`.
-1. Blacklist all descendants of the disputed block `ChainApiMessage::Blacklist`.
+1. Blacklist all descendants of the disputed block `substrate::Client::unsafe_revert`.
 1. Check if the dispute block was finalized
 1. iff:
     1. put the chain into governance mode
-1. Craft and enqueue an unsigned transaction to reward/slash the validator of the proof, that is part of the incoming message, directly.
+1. Craft and enqueue an unsigned transaction that does the following:
+    1. reward the validator of the proof
+    1. slash the party or parties identified by the sender as misbehaving